Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 The Great Cloud Exodus, Part IX: From Tenant to Owner

 The carefree years of the cloud are over.
 We have entered a phase of maturity and realism.
-The cloud certainly has its place, but for core activities, the balance has tipped.
+The cloud absolutely has its place, but for core activities, the balance has tipped.

 Leaving the cloud is not a step back; it is a step forward, for these reasons: